Arshad-Siddiqui/go-bnb/README.md

 # Go-BnB

 ## Description
-This is a simple project to learn Go and ~~Gin Gonic~~ ~~its standard net/http library~~ fiber, as well as GORM.
+This is a simple project to learn Go, ~~Gin Gonic~~ ~~its standard net/http library~~ fiber, GORM, as well as testing with Ginkgo.
 It is a simple API that allows you to create a user, login, and create an airBnB style listing.

 The database for this project will be powered by Postgres, and interacted with by GORM.
 We will also be implementing JSON Web Tokens (JWT) and bcrypt for authentication purposes.